-Other transactions Authority (OTA) is the term commonly used to refer to the 10 U.S.C.
-2371 (Prototyping) / 10 U.S.C.
-2373 (Research) authority to enter into transactions other than contracts, grants or cooperative agreements.
-The Department currently has temporary authority to award “Other Transactions” (OT) in certain circumstances for prototype projects that are directly relevant to weapons or weapon systems proposed to be acquired or developed by the Department.
+Other Transaction Authority (OTA) is the term commonly used to refer to the (10 U.S.C.
+2371b) authority of the Department of Defense (DoD) to carry out certain prototype projects.
+As of the 2016 National Defense Authorization Act (NDAA) Section 845, the DoD currently has permanent authority to award “Other Transactions” (OT) (10 U.S.C.
+2371) in certain circumstances for prototype projects that are directly relevant to weapons or weapon systems proposed to be acquired or developed by the DoD.
 OT may be used for basic, applied, advanced research and prototype projects when it has been determined that it is in the Government’s best interest to enter into an agreement that is not a contract, grant, or cooperative agreement.

 AcqLinks and References: